Li8ning/ai-todo-list/.kilocode/rules/memory-bank/context.md

 ## Next Steps

-*   **User Testing:** Recommend manual testing of the new title and page titles across different pages.
+*   **User Testing:** Test AI todo generation across different projects and prompts to ensure consistent behavior.
 *   **Code Quality:** Ensure linting passes and no new errors have been introduced.
 *   **Future Phases:** Prepare for the next development phase, which may include new features or further UI enhancements.